ArduPilot/ardupilot_wiki/copter/source/docs/what-you-need.rst

 ======================

-The (free and open source) :ref:`Mission Planner <planner:home>` is required if you're going to be loading new versions of Copter onto the flight controller, and for first-flight tuning and calibration.
+The (free and open source) :ref:`Mission Planner <planner:home>` is required if you're going to be loading new versions of Copter onto the autopilot, and for first-flight tuning and calibration.
 It runs on a PC and can also be used for planning missions.